MCassetti/MCassetti.github.io/_posts/2018-07-06-project-benson.md

 turnstiles_df['totals'] = turnstiles_df['totals'].interpolate(method="linear")
 ```
 Once this data was packaged the most populated stations can be evaluated.
 This can further be broken down by time of day and ay of week.
-A time series shows that Friday night around 8pm has largest density of foot traffic compared to other days.
+A time series analysis showed that Friday night around 8pm has largest density of foot traffic compared to other days.

 ![alt_text](https://raw.githubusercontent.com/MCassetti/MCassetti.github.io/master/public/timeseries_data.png)